-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on December 19, 2017, the landlord sent the tenant the Notice of Direct Request Proceeding by registered mail to the rental unit.
-The landlord provided a copy of the Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
-Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the tenant is deemed to have been served with the Direct Request Proceeding documents on December 24, 2017, the fifth day after their registered mailing.
+The landlord submitted two signed Proofs of Service of the Notices of Direct Request Proceeding which declare that on December 27, 2017, the landlord sent each of the tenants the Notice of Direct Request Proceeding by registered mail to the rental unit.
+The landlord provided a copy of the Canada Post Customer Receipts containing the Tracking Numbers to confirm these mailings.
+Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the tenants are deemed to have been served with the Direct Request Proceeding documents on January 1, 2018, the fifth day after their registered mailing.